ranganathan-arumugam/boldreports-helm/helm/docs/configuration.md

 ## Auto Scaling

-By default autoscaling is enabled in Bold BI, to disable autoscaling please set `autoscaling.enabled=false`.
+By default autoscaling is enabled in Bold Reports, to disable autoscaling please set `autoscaling.enabled=false`.

 ```console
 autoscaling: